 • Experience with or commitment to working with diverse student populations.

 Please send a brief cover letter outlining your interest in the position and relevant academic experience, a curriculum vitae, a list of a minimum of three professional references including contact information, and evidence of teaching excellence.
 Review of applications will begin immediately; the positions will remain open until filled.
-Please address application materials to Prof. Michael Stiber, Director of the CSS program and submit via email to the “CSS Part-Time Lecturer Search” at email@example.com.
+Please address application materials to Prof. Michael Stiber, Chair of the CSS program and submit via email to the “CSS Part-Time Lecturer Search” at firstname.lastname@example.org.
 These positions are contingent on the continuation of available funding.